Nematodes against

 The beetles feed on the leaf edges of plants.
 The leaf edges are frayed in a cove-like manner due to the beetle's feeding.
 Ornamental plants (e.g., rhododendron, yew, lilac, azalea, cotoneaster, ivy, privet, cherry laurel, roses) as well as strawberries, vines, and other soft fruits are damaged.
 Young plants are particularly at risk.

 The nematode species Heterorhabditis bacteriophora and Heterorhabditis downesi specialize, among other things, on black vine weevil larvae and can use them for their own feeding and reproduction.
+Nematodes therefore represent a biological and effective solution for controlling weevils.
 The nematodes are supplied alive in a powder.
-For application, they should be mixed with water exactly according to package directions and applied to the affected areas.
-The beetle can be caught and killed with a trap prepared with nematode gel.
+For application, they should be mixed with water exactly according to the instructions and applied to the affected areas.
+The adult beetle can be controlled with nematop® weevilstop.
+A wooden trap filled with a gel containig nematodes.

-In spring, overwintering larvae, pupae and juvenile beetles can be controlled with nematodes; in fall, freshly hatched larvae can be controlled.
-The beetle itself can be caught with the trap from May to September.
+In spring, overwintering larvae, pupae and young beetles can be controlled with nematodes, and in autumn, newly hatched larvae.
+The beetles themselves can be caught with the weevil-stop trap from May to September.

-nematop® contains nematodes of the species Heterorhabditis bacteriophora for biological control of black vine weevil larvae and pupae.
-The ideal time of application for nematop® is when the soil temperature is above 12°C for at least 4 hours a day.
+nematop® contains nematodes of the species Heterorhabditis bacteriophora for the biological control of weevil larvae and pupae.
+The ideal time to apply nematop® is when the soil temperature is above 12°C for at least 4 hours a day.

 Application period: April/May and August/September.

-If soil temperatures are still below 12°C, our product nemamax® can be used. nemamax® contains nematodes of the species Heterohabditis downesi and can be applied at soil temperatures as low as 8°C. This means that the season for controlling the chiggers is extended.
-This extends the season for control of black vine weevils and its larvae, and more damage can be prevented.
+If the soil temperature is still below 12°C, our product nemamax® can be used. nemamax® contains nematodes of the species Heterorhabditis downesi and can be used at soil temperatures as low as 8°C. This extends the season for controlling weevils and their larvae and prevents further damage.